CMS College Kottayam: History

 CMS College Kottayam was patronised by Col. John Munro, the East India Company Resident, and Dewan of Travancore.
-The Rev. Benjamin Bailey was the first principal.
+The Reverend Benjamin Bailey was the first principal.
 Apart from English, Greek and Latin were taught.
 The government of India welcomed the college as "a place of general education hence any demands of the state for officers to fill all the departments of public service would be met".